chili-publish/grafx-documentation/docs/GraFx-Developers/connectors/media-connector/media-connector-fundamentals/index.md

 !!! note "Requirements"

-    The built-in CHILI GUI currently requires `query` support, and `filtering` must be set to `true` even if not implemented.
+    The built-in CHILI GUI currently requires `query` and `filtering` to be set to `true` even if filtering is not implemented.
+This will be fixed in future versions.

 ### getConfigurationOptions method